 - Preheat oven to 180*c/350*f/Gas Mark 4/160*c Fan Oven.

-- Grease and line a 1 kg loaf tin, and spoon in the mixture.
+- Grease and line a 1 kg loaf tin with baking paper

 - Cook for 45 minutes to an hour checking regularly, or until light and fluffy.
 You can tell it's ready when it springs back when lightly pressed.
 You could also insert a skewer into the middle of the cake and if it comes out clean, then the cake is ready.